wjasonhuang/python_utils/concurrency/notes.md

 - User and kernel mode switching - A context switch may take place but isn't always necessary

 ## Steps
-- The process state includes all the registers that the process may be using, especially the program counter, plus any other operating system specific data that may be necessary.
+- The process state includes all the registers (usually consist of a small amount of fast storage) that the process may be using, especially the program counter (a processor register that indicates where a computer is in its program sequence), plus any other operating system specific data that may be necessary.
 This is usually stored in a data structure called a process control block (PCB) or switchframe.
 - The PCB might be stored on a per-process stack in kernel memory (as opposed to the user-mode call stack), or there may be some specific operating system defined data structure for this information.
 A handle to the PCB is added to a queue of processes that are ready to run, often called the ready queue.
 - Since the operating system has effectively suspended the execution of one process, it can then switch context by choosing a process from the ready queue and restoring its PCB.
 In doing so, the program counter from the PCB is loaded, and thus execution can continue in the chosen process.